odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 {% include /en/apv/walkthrough/dynamic-page/form-5.php %}
 {% endhighlight %}

 ## Summary
 You should now be able to work with arrays.
-This means you should be able to define an array, add elements and print them.
-Arrays are very important because results of database querries are stored in them.
+This means you should be able to define an array, add elements to it and print an array.
+Arrays are very important -- for example results of database queries are stored in them.
 This means that we will work with them a lot.

 ### New Concepts and Terms
 - Conditionals -- if, else, ifelse, switch, case